-The weighted average fair value of the share options granted during the financial year is \$0.006 (2010: \$0.013).
+The weighted average fair value of the share options granted during the financial year is \$0.0051 (2011: \$0.006).
 Options were priced using a binomial option pricing model.
 Where relevant, the expected life used in the model has been adjusted based on management's best estimate for the effects of non-transferability, exercise restrictions (including the probability of meeting market conditions attached to the option), and behavioural considerations.
 Expected volatility is based on the historical share price volatility over the past 3 years.
-The options may not be exercised early, executives and senior employees are not be able to exercise the options before vesting date which has been set at 2 years after the grant date.
+The options may not be exercised early, executives and senior employees are not be able to exercise the options before vesting date.

 Options

-Inputs into the model Series 1 Series 2
+Inputs into the model Series 1

-Grant date 26/11/2010 11/03/2011
+Grant date 30/11/2011

-Options Issued 4,000,000 400,000
+Options Issued 4,400,000

-Share price at grant date \$0.025 \$0.023
+Share price at grant date \$0.032

-Exercise price \$0.10 \$0.10
+Exercise price \$0.10

-Expected volatility 65% 65%
+Expected volatility 70%

-Option life 5 years 5 years
+Option life 5 years

-Dividend yield Nil Nil
+Dividend yield Nil

-Risk free interest rate 4.92% 4.92%
+Risk free interest rate 3.60%

-Vesting date 26/11/2012 11/03/2013
+Vesting date 30/11/2011